 - 1. Move the pilot light valve handle to the 'on' position to reveal the piezo igniter housing. - 2.
 Using the tube tool supplied with the burner, engage the slots in the igniter housing (6) and maintaining firm pressure on the tool, unscrew the housing. - 3.
 With the housing removed from the burner, mark the position of the electrode tip (1) onto the outside of the housing (this is an important aid to reassembly). - 4.
 Unscrew the lock nut (2) on the electrode and then unscrew the piezo push-button unit (7).
 This will remove all the internal parts of the igniter. - 5.
-Replace any defective items in the assembly and then carefully re-insert the parts into the housing, ensuring that both ends of the lead remain firmly plugged onto the terminals. - CAUTION: The igniter electrode ceramic insulation (1) is very brittle, using excessive force may cause it to shatter. - Tighten the push-button igniter unit into the housing and then adjust the electrode to be in line with the mark made in step Tighten the electrode lock nut. - 7.
-Check the 'O'-ring (6) is in good condition, and then re-fit the assembly into the burner and tighten. - 8.
-Ensure the spark gap is 4-6 mm and the spark jumps to the edge of one of the flame cup holes.
+Replace any defective items in the assembly and then carefully re-insert the parts into the housing, ensuring that both ends of the lead remain firmly plugged onto the terminals.

+CAUTION: The igniter electrode ceramic insulation (1) is very brittle, using excessive force may cause it to shatter.

+- 6. Tighten the push-button igniter unit into the housing and then adjust the electrode to be in line with the mark made in step - 3.
+Tighten the electrode lock nut. - 7.
+Check the 'O'-ring (6) is in good condition, and then re-fit the assembly into the burner and tighten.